OpenAI skeptics ask AG Bonta to investigate execs’ ties to semiconductor company

 The lawsuit’s collapse will now allow OpenAI a smoother pathway to an initial public offering.
 Musk’s rival SpaceX company is also expected to go public soon.

-EyesOnOpenAI cited the lawsuit in its letter to Bonta, which asks his office to investigate the Cerebras-OpenAI contract and whether OpenAI withheld details from his office; compel OpenAI to produce any documents that may shed light on the alleged conflicts of interest; and reaffirm that OpenAI’s current structure is strong enough to provide executive oversight.
+EyesOnOpenAI cited Musk’s lawsuit in its letter to Bonta, which asks his office to investigate the Cerebras-OpenAI contract and whether OpenAI withheld details from his office; compel OpenAI to produce any documents that may shed light on the alleged conflicts of interest; and reaffirm that OpenAI’s current structure is strong enough to provide executive oversight.